LIVE+WORK STUDIOS

 At AS220 we define “artist” very broadly.
 We believe that all people are born creative and that anyone who is applying their creative passion is an artist.
 If you’re asking yourself whether your particular creative passion “counts” as art, you can rest assured that you’re an artist in our eyes.

 If you are adamant that you are not an artist, you are still eligible to apply for AS220’s affordable housing openings.
-You may submit an application, interview, and if you score well in the interview you will be added to our Non-Artist Waiting List.
+You may submit an application, come for an interview, and if you score well in the interview you will be added to our Non-Artist Waiting List.
 For more details on this process, please inquire by emailing live-work@as220.org.

 What is the application process?